-- International Day of Prayer for the Persecuted Church (IDOP).
-They sponsor an annual worldwide prayer initiative in over 125 counties including almost 100,000 American congregations.
+The International Day of Prayer for the Persecuted Church (IDOP).1 They sponsor an annual worldwide prayer initiative in over 125 counties including almost 100,000 American congregations;

-- Open Doors who produce a World Watch List of the 50 countries which have the highest level of oppression and persecution of Christians.
+Open Doors 3 which produces a World Watch List of the 50 countries which have the highest level of oppression and persecution of Christians.

 Factors that influence the desire by believers to persecute "the other:"

 There are at least three main, conflicting religious factors that determine whether followers of one religion will wish to persecute people of other religions:

 - Most religious groups teach that their beliefs are absolutely accurate.
 They explain to their followers that their faith group, alone among the many tens of thousands of faith groups worldwide, has the fullness of truth.
 They often teach that the beliefs of followers of other faith groups within their religion and within other religions are partially in error, or completely false, and blasphemous.
 Among devout believers, this can lead to a desire to prosecute "the other" faith groups.

 In contrast, virtually all religions teach some version of the ethic of reciprocity.
 In Christianity, this is often called the Golden Rule: to treat others as one would wish to be treated by others.
 If fully accepted by believers, then there would be no persecution of other faiths.
 However, many believers have found a bit of wiggle room in their interpretation of the ethic: many believe that it applies only to the treatment of fellow believers, and not to treatment of believers in other faith groups.
 With that interpretation, persecution of all other faith groups is much more likely.